 Your organization is probably experiencing the same challenges that most of the ones I have engaged with have.
 They have a hard time choosing between simple Root Cause Analysis and using the Six Sigma methodology.
 Although the application of the Six Sigma methodology doesn’t have to be rigid, formal and complicated, it was designed for more complex problems than basic root cause analysis (RCA).

 The challenge then lies with the selection of the right approach for the right type of problem.
 How would you best make this distinction?
-There are some simple rules that I can provide that will guide you making these choices.
+There are some simple rules that I can provide that will guide you in making these choices.

 Six Sigma DMAIC: